ValleyBell/MidiConverters/README.md

 Common file extensions for MsDRV music files are MF1, MF2, and MUS.
 Bunretsu Shugo Shin Twinkle Star has one .MF2 archive per song.
 Each .MF2 archive contains all variants (OPN, OPNA, MT-32, SC-55) of a song and you need to unpack/decompress it to get the actual music file.

+The tool supports all known variants of MsDRV.
+However only the conversion of MIDI music is fully supported.
+Conversion of FM music is very basic and may not work.

+Version-specific notes:
+- In order to convert MsDRV v1a songs correctly (games "Present" and "Sweet Emotion"), you have to pass the parameter `-ForceVer v1a`.
+  The autodetection defaults to v1c, which causes some songs to get out of sync.
+- For MsDRV v1 FM songs, you need to pass the `-FM` parameter to select the correct channel modes.

 ## mucom2mid
 This converts songs in PC-8801 Mucom format to MIDI.